 - Are feeling unwell?
 Do you have a temperature or a cough?

 Arriving at SASH for your appointment

-When you arrive at SASH, please remain in your vehicle and call our Client Services team at North Ryde on (02) 9889 0289 (select 1) or Central Coast on (02) 4311 1311.
+When you arrive at SASH, please remain in your vehicle send us an SMS (by replying to your appointment reminder) advising us of your arrival and your vehicle’s number plate.
 If you do not have access to a mobile phone, knock on the door and someone will come out to assist you.

 We will then ask you to wait in your car with your pet while we notify the specialist of your arrival.